2018CS303/assignments-devilizer/Assignment2_1.md

 - Blue Ocean will be installed and can be used when jenkins is restarted
 - To restart jenkins type `sudo systemctl restart jenkins` in the terminal
 - In the menu select `Open Blue Ocean`
-- Voila!, jenkins is now visually appealing

-We will now create a new freestyle project and use it for the remaining actions

 ## Linking a private GitHub repository:
 - Open your project and go to `Configuration`